joanneimbisi/recipe-app/README.md

 # Let's Bake!
-A recipe sharing app where users can upload their home-made desserts into one of four seperate categories: low carb, vegan, no sugar, and normal.
+A recipe sharing app where users can upload their home-made desserts.
-Users will be able to view different lists of recipes and have the option to randomly choose one in the specific section.
-Users will be able to edit and delete their recipies if needed.
+Users will be able to view a list of different recipes.

 ### Requirements
 * Have json-server installed